PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 While at first they have spoken of "at least 8" players, this was changed very soon to 5, a number with which they sticked till the end.

-- Gibt es einen Multiplayer-Modus?
+> Gibt es einen Multiplayer-Modus?
-Tom Putzki: Aber klar doch!
+> Tom Putzki: Aber klar doch!
 Zusammen mit seinen Freunden und Kollegen ein richtig gutes Spiel zu zocken, bringt doch noch mehr Fun als alleine vor dem Rechner zu hängen.
 (01.05.1999)

 > g0mp: Gothic ist kein reines Online Spiel wie UO, kann man trotzdem mit einer Netzwerk Option oder dergleichen rechnen?
 > Tom: Sorry, Internetversion von GOTHIC ist derzeit nicht in Planung... zumindest nicht bei der derzeitigen Anbindung in Deutschland - Lags...(( aber Multiplayer ist selbstverständlich, bis zu 5 Spieler im lokalen Netzwerk....und als besonderes Leckerchen: Die Story ist sowohl im Single- als auch im Multiplayer kontinuierlich spielbar!!!!
 (01.05.1999)

-While most people may not know or remember much of what the Gothic multplayer was meant to be, and for how little of it had actually been implemented in the game, the developers promised a lot of very specific details about the multiplayer in 1998-1999.
+Most players may not know or remember much of what the Gothic multiplayer was meant to be, but for how little of it had actually been implemented in the game the developers promised a lot of specific details about the multiplayer in 1998-1999.

 > How is Gothic going to support Multi-player?
 Will you be able to adventure with your character build up in single player along with your friends favorite characters?
 > Mike: Yes.
 But we plan to allow only characters of the same level to join a game, to keep the game balance intact.
 As we started with GOTHIC, I imagined a game where you can play several hours in single player mode, then join a game with your friend and take your character with you and finally even take the improvements you`ve made in your multiplayer session back to your single player game...